Chart Color Schemes

 Newnham - Mayfield hosts a young demographic, positioning it in the bottom quartile nationwide

-Newnham-Mayfield's median age is 33 years, significantly below the Rest of Tasmania average of 45 years and considerably younger than the Australian median of 38 years.
-The 25-34 age cohort is notably over-represented in Newnham-Mayfield at 18.4%, compared to the Rest of Tasmania's average.
-Conversely, the 65-74 year-olds are under-represented locally at 7.9%.
-According to the 2021 Census, the 35-44 age group has grown from 12.1% to 13.9% of the population, while the 45-54 cohort has declined from 10.8% to 9.1%.
-Demographic modeling suggests that Newnham-Mayfield's age profile will evolve significantly by 2041.
-The 45-54 cohort shows the strongest projected growth at 14%, adding 133 residents to reach 1,080.
-Demographic aging continues as residents aged 65 and older represent 60% of anticipated growth.
-Population declines are projected for the 0-4 and 65-74 age cohorts.
+Newnham-Mayfield's median age is 33 years, which is significantly below the Rest of Tasmania average of 45 and younger than the Australian median of 38.
+The 25-34 cohort is notably over-represented at 18.4% compared to the Rest of Tasmania average, while the 65-74 age group is under-represented at 7.9%.
+According to the 2021 Census, the 35-44 age group has grown from 12.1% to 13.9%, while the 45-54 cohort has declined from 10.8% to 9.1%.
+Demographic modeling suggests that by 2041, Newnham-Mayfield's age profile will evolve significantly.
+The 45-54 cohort is projected to grow by 14%, adding 131 residents to reach 1,080.
+Residents aged 65 and older represent 60% of anticipated growth, indicating demographic aging.
+However, population declines are projected for the 0-4 and 65-74 age cohorts.